 St. Anastasia Catholic School is a private middle school in Los Angeles.
-The principal of St. Anastasia Catholic School is Mr. Mike Muir, who can be contacted at email@example.com.
-285 children attend St. Anastasia Catholic School and identify mostly as Black, non-Hispanic; Asian; and White, non-Hispanic.
+The principal of St. Anastasia Catholic School is Mr. Mike Muir, whose e-mail is email@example.com.
+285 students go to St. Anastasia Catholic School and identify as Asian; White, non-Hispanic; and Asian/Pacific Islander.
 The student to teacher ratio at St. Anastasia Catholic School is 19:1.
 Westside Neighborhood School is one of the nearest middle schools.

 - Computer arts